Those whom the gods wish to destroy, they first make mad.

 The most corrupt state, the most laws – Tacitus

-My feeling is that the ECB don’t want to the public to know how much they are protecting the very same German financiers that benefited from the ECB’s imposition of austerity, deregulation and privatisation policies in southern Europe.
+My feeling is that the ECB don’t want the public to know how much they are protecting the very same German financiers that benefited from the ECB’s imposition of austerity, deregulation and privatisation policies in southern Europe.

 I believe the worst offender is DePfa / Deutsche Pfandbriefe.